 The flowers are 5-parted, from 1/3 to 3/4 inch wide with a lemon yellow corolla that splits into 5 bluntly rounded petals.
 The green calyx has 5 pointed green sepals, much shorter than the petals, slightly hairy.
 The flowers are perfect with 10 stamens, five long and five short, all united at their base and all with yellow anthers; there are 5 styles that are separate at the top with terminal stigmas, but fused together at the base to a 5-celled ovary.

-Habitat: Yellow Wood Sorrel grows from a rhizomatous root system, without a taproot, that allows it to spread vegetatively.
+Habitat: Common Yellow Oxalis grows from a rhizomatous root system, without a taproot, that allows it to spread vegetatively.
 It grows primarily in disturbed sites, roadsides, woodland edges, untended lawns, etc. Dry conditions are tolerated, full to partial sun required.

 Comparisons: There are a number of yellow flowered Oxalis.
-The closest most confusing species in our area will be O. dillenii, Southern Yellow Wood Sorrel.
-Some differences are that it has a taproot usually, the flower cluster is usually unbranched and the seed capsule stalk has a horizontal bend before the capsule turns erect.
+The closest most confusing species in our area will be O. dillenii, Slender Yellow Woodsorrel.
+Some differences are that it has a taproot usually, the flower cluster is usually unbranched with only one or two flowers and the seed capsule stalk has a horizontal bend before the capsule turns erect.
 Botanist Guy L. Nesom in 2009, published a taxonomy of the yellow flowered Oxalis in Eastern North America where he provides a key and descriptive text: PDF of document.

 Above: The contrasting colors of the plant are quite nice.
 Drawing from Britton N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.